deeplycloudy/glmtools/docs/callgraph.rst

 Generation of a call graph graphic
 ==================================

 Below is a sample run that generates a GraphViz call graph, including per-function timing.
-Requires pycallgraph (installable with pip).
+Requires pycallgraph (installable with pip) and pygraphviz (installable with conda).

 In the resulting .dot file, it helps to comment out (//) the "subgraph" lines to allow the graph to arrange itself more freely.
 By default it creates a .png graphic, too, but I also include a version that creates a PDF with the call graph laid out more loosely.